Choosing between Lusha and Scalelist for your B2B contact data comes down to five questions:

 Lusha built its data on a crowdsourced model.

 Sales professionals contribute and validate contact information through what the company originally called a "Waze for salespeople" approach.
 That community (now over 1M+ registered users) feeds a database of 280M+ verified contacts.
 Lusha says it never scrapes LinkedIn or social networks, sourcing instead from "business-only contacts from professional communities, trusted partners, and vetted contributors".
+It holds a G2 rating of 4.3/5 across 1,492 reviews, though some reviewers note accuracy can vary by region, with one G2 reviewer reporting bounce rates of 10-40% on European and Asian lists.

 Source: Lusha

-Scalelist doesn't maintain a database at all.
+Scalelist does not maintain a database at all.

 It works as a real-time enrichment engine that queries multiple data sources in sequence until it finds the contact information you need.
 The data is fresh by design (no stale records sitting in a warehouse), but coverage depends on what its partner sources have available at the moment you search.
 Scalelist claims up to 95% data coverage and 99% email accuracy, though the company is still early-stage and these figures come from its own reporting.